jaantollander/dotfiles-arch/README.md

 ## About
-This repository contains my scripts and files for installing [Arch Linux](https://archlinux.org/) and configuring various software tools.
+This repository contains my files and scripts for installing [Arch Linux](https://archlinux.org/) and configuring various software tools.

 I began the journey to build a custom configuration by reading the book [**Building your Mouseless Development Environment**](https://themouseless.dev/) by [Matthieu Cneude](https://github.com/Phantas0s).
 So if you are interested in building your configuration, I recommend reading his book first!
 The contents of this repository will make much more sense afterward.

+Furthermore, I recommend reading the [**Linux Pocket Guide**](https://linuxpocketguide.com/) by *Daniel J. Barret*.
+It is a concise guide to the essential Linux commands.
+These commands are fundamental for using Linux from the command line and the configuration presented in this repository.

 ## Philosophy